timkaechele/Bookmark-Liberation/README.md

 ### Types/Templates

 Every Bookmark can has its own type.
 The type of the bookmark dictates its presentation.
-By doing so the KirbyZoo is useable by power users that don't want a visual bookmarking service, but an open source alternative to share and archive links easily.
+By doing so the Bookmark Liberation is useable by power users that don't want a visual bookmarking service, but an open source alternative to share and archive links easily.